gereleth/hexapipes/README.md

     - maybe a canvas lib like Paper.js or the like
 - add square grid puzzles
 - add wrap variants
+    - scroll field of view
+    - show wrap tiles on the edges (?)
 - add on the fly generation